 Android Wear Watches

-The Q Wander (on the right in the picture above) and Q Marshall Android Wear devices follow in the footsteps of the Q Founder, which was released towards the end of 2015 and offers smart features in a classic-looking watch body.
+The Q Wander (on the right in the picture above) and Q Marshall Android Wear devices follow in the footsteps of the Q Founder, which was released towards the end of 2015 and offers smart features wrapped in a classic-looking watch body.
 Prices for both start at $295, depending on the strap you choose, and pre-orders begin on August 12, with release coming on August 29.

-While the Q Founder was a pretty hefty device, the Q Wander and Q Marshal are aimed at suiting those who want something a little more subtle.
-The Q Wander features a 44mm case and more feminine look, depending on which color you choose.
-The Q Marshal is a little larger than the Wander with a rugged case of 46mm and “vintage-inspired” straps.
-The marshal seems ideal for men with slimmer wrists or ones who just don’t like the Q Foudner’s chunky style, while the Q Wander is for the ladies.
+While the Q Founder was a pretty hefty device, the Q Wander and Q Marshal are aimed at those who want something a little more subtle.
+They both have 45mm cases, but the Q Wander has a more feminine look, depending on which color you choose, while the Q Marshal is more rugged.

 As far as functions go, the devices are very similar to the Q Founder.
-They track steps, distance, and calories.
-The Wander and Marshal both function pretty much the same as every other Android Wear watch on the market, so you’ll get notifications and be able to use your favorite apps on your wrist.
-Both watches feature an always-on display and voice control.
+Using Android Wear, they track steps, distance, and calories.
+The Wander and Marshal both function pretty much the same as every other

 Smart Analog Movement

 Fossil also teased what it calls “smarter analog watches,” as part of its Smart Analog Movement.
-These devices will look much more like analog watches, but will include things like fitness tracking and some level of notifications.
-These watches will be shown off later this year, and should appeal to those who want a classic look, but still would like some of the major advantages of smartwatches.
+They’re like the Q Grant, which means an analog movement, no touchscreen, and features like fitness tracking and notifications.
+We’re still waiting for these to be fully revealed, but when they do arrive, they’ll appeal to anyone who wants a regular watch that still has some of the major advantages of a smartwatch.

-The watches are great for everyday use, but what about devices for the fitness junkies among us?
-Well, Fossil is also announcing a range of fitness tracking devices called Q Motion that will be disguised as bracelets.
-They will start at $95, but they offer water resistance and don’t require charging — Although you will have to swap out the coin cell battery every six months or so.
+The watches are great, but what about devices for the fitness junkies among us?
+Fossil has a range of fitness tracking devices called Q Motion that will be disguised as attractive bracelets.
+They will start at $95, and offer water resistance, but best of all they don’t require charging, just to swap out the coin cell battery every six months or so.

 We also wrote about it here: Fossil’s $95 Q Motion activity tracker can also track sleep

-These fitness trackers will also offer smartwatch features, such as the ability to send notifications through haptic feedback and LED pulses.
-Users can even control music by tapping on the device a certain number of times.
+These fitness trackers also receive notifications and alert you with haptic feedback and LED pulses.
+You can even control music by tapping on the device a certain number of times.